texonica/company-dashboard/memory-bank/progress.md

 We've implemented direct interaction with AITable records through DatePickerInput, URLInput, and AITableViewButton components.
 ClickUp API integration enables task management capabilities with proper rate limit handling.
 Google Gemini API integration provides AI capabilities for planned features like transaction categorization and insights generation.

 We've designed a comprehensive rate limiting strategy to optimize API usage across all external services.
+We've also implemented a telemetry system for API usage tracking and LLM cost monitoring.
 We're now working on financial tracking features with API endpoints for payments and subscriptions, CSV import functionality for Xolo financial data, and AI-powered transaction categorization using the Gemini API.

+Recent logs show active development and usage of the leadgen API routes, particularly for the crm/future and uw endpoints, with successful telemetry tracking of API requests.
+The authentication bypass for development mode is working as expected, facilitating testing of these endpoints.

 ## What Works
 - Documentation structure established with comprehensive Memory Bank